Skip to main content

 note

-• Data product descriptor
+• The complete data product descriptor

 • Environment-specific configurations for each environment